tsunami416604/azure-docs.hu-hu/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

     # CLICK ON THE TYPE OF PLOT TO BE GENERATED (E.G. LINE, AREA, BAR ETC.)
     sqlResults

-Útjaira által utas száma ábrázolásához kód
+A nyomtatandó utas száma szerint a lelassítja kódja

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local